- Chart

 Key Offerings

-- Google Cloud Platform (GCP): Offers various cloud services, infrastructure, and data analytics.
-Competitors include Amazon Web Services (AWS) and Microsoft Azure (MSFT).
+- Google Cloud Platform (GCP): A major cloud computing service provider.
+Competitors include Amazon Web Services (AWS) and Microsoft Azure.
+GCP's market share is estimated to be around 10-11%.

 Market Dynamics